Brianconn71/fit-as-a-fiddle/README.md

 * I want to be able to increase organic visitors to the site using SEO friendly blog posts.

-* I want an admin section of the site and to have access to such.
+* I want an admin section of the site and to make administration tasks simpler.

 * I want customers to have a relaxed and trouble free time on the site.